BASIC FINANCIAL AID INFORMATION FOR STUDENTS AT UNIVERSITY OF MOUNT OLIVE

 The deduction is available only during the first 60 months in which interest payments are required on the loan-for payments due and made on or after January 1, 1998.
 The maximum interest that may be deducted varies from one tax year to another.
 We recommend speaking with your financial planner or tax consultant if you believe you are eligible for this benefit.

 For many students and their families, a monthly payment plan is the best way to budget for school expenses.
-The University of Mount Olive payment plan is administered by Nelnet Business Solutions.
-The Nelnet plan enables you to pay all or part of your tuition and fees in monthly installments without interest charges.
+The University of Mount Olive payment plan is administered by Advanced Education Services.
+This plan enables you to pay all or part of your tuition and fees in monthly installments without interest charges.
 Please note that there is a $45 enrollment fee for a yearly plan and a $25 enrollment fee for a semester plan.

-As a University of Mount Olive student, you should have received or will soon receive a mailing from Higher One that includes an explanation of the program and a personalized Easy Refund card.
+As a University of Mount Olive student, you should have received or will soon receive a BankMobile Vibe Account that includes an explanation of the program and a personal code.

-Upon receiving your Higher One Card, you need to go online and select your refund preference.
+Upon receiving your code, you need to go online and select your refund preference.

-Choosing your refund preference is the only way to let Higher One and University of Mount Olive know how you want to receive your refund money.
+Choosing your refund preference is the only way to let BankMobile and the University of Mount Olive know how you want to receive your refund money.
 As soon as you have activated your refund preference, any refund already processed will be delivered based on the method you have selected.

-All non-traditional students who drop their course on/before the Friday of their first week of class will receive a tuition credit in the full amount of the tuition that was charged.
+All non-traditional/online/graduate/Seymour Johnson Air Force Base students who drop their course on/before the Friday of their first week of class will receive a tuition credit in the full amount of the tuition that was charged.
 Traditional students who drop their course will be pro-rated up until the 4th week of class.
 After the 4th week of class, all tuition charges stay on their account.
 Any outside scholarships/employer assistance/Tuition Assistance that has paid for this class will be refunded back to the agency in the full amount that was paid originally.
 Refunds for traditional students as a result of withdrawing from school will be calculated based on the date of withdrawal in the semester.
 Meal charges will be prorated based on the withdrawal date.
-Room charges are nonrefundable after the semester drop-add date unless the student completly seperates from the university.
+Room charges are nonrefundable after the semester drop-add date unless the student completely separates from the university.

 Past Due Balances/Collections